franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 ### Centos 8 package support removed

 Centos 8 is EOL for quite some time and packages will no longer be built for it, starting with OpenProject 15.3.0.
+For more information, please see [our installations and operations guide](../../installation-and-operations/installation/packaged/#centos-8--rhel-8).

-### Seeding of design variables allowed
+### Seeding of design variables allowed (Enterprise add-on)

 It is now possible to set up custom design variables and logos as environment variables.
 This is useful in automated deployments such as with Kubernetes.
 For more information, please see [our installations and operations guide](../../installation-and-operations/configuration/#seeding-custom-theme-and-design-enterprise-add-on).